sarghik/sarghik.github.io/README.md

 - Utilized SolidWorks to design and model a custom drone X-frame, applying engineering principles to ensure durability and performance.
 - Gained hands-on experience in 3D printing, refining design for efficient fabrication and assembly.
 - Currently continuing to 3D print designs and preparing to mount the electronics.
+- I chose the RCinPOWER GTS-V2 1202.5 11500Kv Micro Motor for its optimal power to weight ratio which provide the necessary thrust and agility for a lightweight drone.
+At only 4.3 grams, it keeps the overall frame light, improving agility.
+- The frame of the drone is approximately 6 inches x 6 inches.

+Technical Challenges and Solutions:
+- Considering that I am just beginning the building aspect of the project, most of the obstacles I encountered relate to SolidWorks and simply determining how to initiate the project.
+In SolidWorks, I learned how to use new features such as the center circle line.